hikayke/css-exercises/foundations/04-chaining-selectors/README.md

 ### Self Check
 - Did you properly chain class selectors for each rule?
+At first I put a space instead of adding them together, but yes.

 - Does the `proportioned` image retain its original square proportions?
+Yes it did.

 - Does the `distorted` image end up looking squished and, well, distorted?
+Yes.